dxos/dxos/docs/design/mesh-spec.md

 ### Signaling

-Signaling enables two or more peers to discover and conntect to each other forming a peer-to-peer swarm.
+Signaling enables two or more peers to discover and connect to each other forming a peer-to-peer swarm.
 Peers may exist on multiple platforms, including browser and mobile applications, Web services (including bots), and tools (including the CLI and other terminal applications).

 ### Signaling Server